idaholab/Deep-Lynx-MOOSE/README.md

 ## Environment Variables (.env file)

 To run this code, first copy the `.env_sample` file and rename it to `.env`.
 Several parameters must be present:
-* DEEP_LYNX_URL: The base URL at which calls to Deep Lynx should be sent
+* DEEP_LYNX_URL: The base URL at which calls to DeepLynx should be sent
-* CONTAINER_NAME: The container name within Deep Lynx
+* CONTAINER_NAME: The container name within DeepLynx
-* DATA_SOURCE_NAME: A name for this data source to be registered with Deep Lynx
+* DATA_SOURCE_NAME: A name for this data source to be registered with DeepLynx
-* DATA_SOURCES: A list of Deep Lynx data source names which listens for events
+* DATA_SOURCES: A list of DeepLynx data source names which listens for events
 * TEMPLATE_INPUT_FILE_NAME: The `.i` template input file name to look for
 * CONFIG_FILE_NAME: The `.cfg` configuration file name to look for
 * RUN_FILE_NAME: The `.i` input file name to run in MOOSE
-* QUEUE_FILE_NAME: The name of the queue file that is updated with new data via the Deep Lynx event system
+* QUEUE_FILE_NAME: The name of the queue file that is updated with new data via the DeepLynx event system
 * QUEUE_LENGTH: The maximum length of the queue which updates data in First-In-First-Out (FIFO) data structure
-* METADATA_FILE_NAME: The Deep Lynx metadata file name used in the typemapping system of Deep Lynx
+* METADATA_FILE_NAME: The DeepLynx metadata file name used in the typemapping system of DeepLynx
 * PYTHONPATH: The path to the local MOOSE python folder
 * MOOSE_OPT_PATH: The path to the local MOOSE executable
-* IMPORT_FILE_WAIT_SECONDS: the number of seconds to wait between attempts to find the MOOSE output file to import into Deep Lynx
+* IMPORT_FILE_WAIT_SECONDS: the number of seconds to wait between attempts to find the MOOSE output file to import into DeepLynx
 * REGISTER_WAIT_SECONDS: the number of seconds to wait between attempts to register for events